 Ste.
 Anne de Bellevue – Morgan Arboretum

-Over at McGill University’s MacDonald campus, the Morgan Arboretum will turn into a haunted zone for all ages on Oct.
-28. Kids can collect candy along the Orange Trail, and brave trick-or-treaters will be invited to the Chalet Pruche, which will be transformed into a haunted house.
-In addition, the Royal Astronomical Society Montreal will open the observatory for all guests to take a sneak peek at what’s up there (warning: it’s not for the faint of heart…).
+Over at McGill University’s MacDonald campus, the Morgan Arboretum will turn into a haunted zone for all ages on Saturday, Oct.
+26, 2019.
+Kids can collect candy along the Orange Trail, and brave trick-or-treaters will be invited to the Chalet Pruche, which will be transformed into a haunted house.
 All ages are welcome but children under 14 should be accompanied by an adult.
 The event runs from 4 p.m. to 10 p.m. and costs $10 for adults and $5 for children.
+Parking is included.
 It is recommended that guests bring a flashlight and dress up for the occasion.

 Pointe-Claire – Smitheman Family Haunted Yard

-For the thirteenth straight year, the ever-popular Smitheman Family Haunted Yard will invite children of all ages to see witches, ghosts, a creepy cemetery and a massive light show.
-You can visit the yard every night from Oct.
-27-31 between 6 p.m. and 9 p.m.
+The fifthteenth edition of the ever-popular Smitheman Family Haunted Yard will run from Oct.
+25-31, 2019 from 6 p.m. to 9 p.m.
+All ages are welcome to see witches, ghosts, a creepy cemetery and a massive light show.
 Kids under 14 should be accompanied by an adult.
 Admission is free and donations are accepted for the Starlight Children’s Foundation Canada, which benefits young children with serious illnesses.
 The yard is located at 116 Maywood Ave. in Pointe-Claire.

 Hampstead – Irving L. Adessky Community Centre